ave-llan/grammar-graph/api.md

 <dt><a href="#reduceGrammar">reduceGrammar(grammar)</a> ⇒ <code>object</code></dt>
 <dd><p>reduces the rules of a grammar into a one to one form by assigning a name
 to all non-terminals.
-The end result is that each option on a rule with more than one choice will either be an AND-node or a terminal.</p>
+The end result is that each option on a rule with more than one choice will either be a single AND-rule or a single terminal.</p>
 </dd>
 </dl>
 <a name="DecisionGraph"></a>